allabux21/gwright99.github.io/flask-blueprint/02-project-goals-and-design-considerations.md

     <tr>
         <td>003</td>
         <td>Minimize Python package installation dependencies</td>
-        <td>Favour a Python environment with the lowest likelihood of pip package installation failures.<br><br>I like being able to type `pip install <pkg>` and having that package's functionality availble just seconds later.
+        <td>Favour a Python environment with the lowest likelihood of pip package installation failures.<br><br>I like being able to type `pip install` and having that package's functionality availble just seconds later.
 What drives me <u>crazy</u> is trying to install a package only to receive the dreaded <i>"Microsoft Visual C++ Build Tools" </i> error, because this means I'll spend the next twelve hours:
             <ol>
                 <li>Searching Google for an answer that actually works.</li>
                 <li>Searching the endless Microsoft website for the exact required component.</li>